komap54/react-helpers/README.md

 ### - \<If [condition] />

-Conditional renders in jsx format
+Conditional render in jsx format

 ```js
 import * as React from 'react';